-But what about the millions of people that are just daughters, brothers, sisters, husbands, wives, grandparents, what about them that die every single day?
-Yeah they get their funeral.
-Maybe someone posts about it on social media and people offer their sad face emojis and stuff.
+But what about the millions of people that are just daughters, brothers, sisters, husbands, wives, and grandparents?
+What about them that die every day?
+Yeah, they get their funeral.
+Maybe someone posts about it on social media, and people offer their sad face emojis and stuff.

 But what are we doing about today?
-How are we letting the now be affected by things that don’t matter because we’re not paying attention to those things that actually matter?
+How are we letting the now be affected by things that don’t matter because we’re not paying attention to those that count?

-How many times do we miss an opportunity to call someone we care about or spend time with them or say yes to spending time with friends or family even though we have a lot to do or we want to work or whatever.
+How often do we miss an opportunity to call someone we care about, spend time with them, or say yes to spending time with friends or family even though we have a lot to do or want to work?

-And I know I struggle with that because I’ve got to balance spending time with the now with building my future and building a future for everyone and a future for a world that’s a better place.
+And I know I struggle with that because I’ve got to balance spending time with the now with building my future and a future for everyone and a lot for a better world.

 That’s why you have to think about these things.
-That’s why you have to have these conversations with others and with yourself right?
+That’s why you must have these conversations with others and yourself, right?

-Record a video like this for yourself if you need to, watch it back.
-Do that and leave a comment below, let me know.
-Let me know some thoughts, share your story.
+If you need to, record a video like this, and watch it back.
+Do that and leave a comment below; let me know.
+Let me know some thoughts, and share your story.

-Let me know how you feel doing this exercise or some examples in your life of how you’ve done this.
-Maybe you’ve been forced to do this as you’ve lost somebody and maybe how that loss has helped you in your life.
+Let me know how you feel doing this exercise or some examples of how you’ve done this.
+Maybe you’ve been forced to do this as you’ve lost somebody, and perhaps how that loss has helped you.

-Every loss I’ve ever experienced has helped me in some way even though going through it is the worst thing ever and we never want it.
+Every loss I’ve experienced has helped me in some way, even though going through it is the worst thing ever, and we never want it.
 We’d never wish it on anyone.

 So leave a comment below.
-Like this just because I want more people to find it and hopefully do the same thing.
-These ideas and these practices, things like this, like philosophy, stoicism, negative visualization, or just thinking about death.
+I like this because I want more people to find it and do the same thing.
+These ideas and practices are like philosophy, stoicism, negative visualization, or just thinking about death.

-These are the things we need in our modern world to not be distracted by all the drama and the gossip and the news and the fear mongering and the BS that we have that sucks up so much of our attention and our energy.
+We need these things in our modern world not to be distracted by all the drama, gossip, news, fear-mongering, and BS that sucks up so much of our attention and energy.

 So thanks for watching.